paperless-ngx/paperless-ngx/docs/index.rst

 Frontend) and next-gen. Publishing this project under a different name also avoids confusion between paperless and paperless-ngx.

-If you want to learn about what's different in paperless-ng from Paperless, check out these resources in the documentation:
+If you want to learn about what's different in paperless-ngx from Paperless, check out these resources in the documentation:

 *   :ref:`Some screenshots <screenshots>` of the new UI are available.